Updated on 25/12/2020

-Being one of the few texts that was added to the text list this year, Euripides’ play Women of Troy is definitely a daunting task for English (& EAL) students to tackle due to the lack of resources and essay prompts available.
+Being one of the few texts that was added to the text list this year, Euripides’ play Women of Troy is definitely a daunting task for English and EAL students to tackle due to the lack of resources and essay prompts available.
 In fact, the only materials that can be found on the internet are those analysing the older translation of the play (titled The Trojan Women).
-That is why we are here to help you as much as we can by offering you a mini-guide of Women of Troy, in the hope that you can get a head start with this play.
+That is why we are here to help you as much as we can by offering you a mini-guide for Women of Troy, in the hope that you can get a head start with this play.

 Women of Troy is usually studied in the Australian curriculum under Area of Study 1 - Text Response.
 For a detailed guide on Text Response, check out our Ultimate Guide to VCE Text Response.

 - Historical Context

 - Literary Devices

 - A+ Essay Topic Breakdown

 Women of Troy is a tragedy which takes place in the immediate aftermath of the Trojan war, critiquing the atrocities committed by the Greeks to both people of Melos and Troy.
 By constructing a play in which women are able to dominate the stage and exude their genuine despair in response to their impending enslavement, Euripides shifts the perspectives from epic tales of Greek and Trojan male heroes to the conversely affected women who suffered at the hands of the heroes, while simultaneously providing both the contemporary and modern audience with a unique insight into the true cost of war.
 This is especially significant because the society was pervaded by patriarchal values, where women were subordinated to their male counterparts.
 Euripides’ proto-feminist works were not well received by his peers at the time of writing as women’s personal thoughts and pain were not commonly discussed in the Hellenic repertoire.